This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-- Stay calm, sit or lie down, and stay still: Avoid moving the part of your body where you were bitten.
+- Stay calm, sit or lie down, and stay still.
+Avoid moving the part of your body where you were bitten.
 Too much movement may help spread the venom to other parts of your body.
-If the bite is on your arm or leg, immobilize the limb with a splint if possible to keep the limb still.
+If the bite is on your arm or leg, use a splint if possible to keep the limb still.

-- Remove items: Remove tight-fitting clothing and jewelry items such as rings, watches, and bracelets near your bite.
+- Remove items.
+Remove tight-fitting clothing and jewelry items such as rings, watches, and bracelets near your bite.
 Do not apply a tourniquet to the wound area.

-- Keep the bitten area below the level of your heart: The venom will spread more slowly if the wound stays below the level of your heart.
+- Keep the bitten area below the level of your heart, if possible.
+The venom will spread more slowly if the wound stays below the level of your heart.

-- See a healthcare provider right away: Do not wait until you have symptoms before you see a healthcare provider.
+- See a healthcare provider right away.
+Do not wait until you have symptoms.

 Prevent another snake bite:

 Snake bites are most common when the weather is warm.
 Snakes are more active in warm weather, and people spend more time outdoors.
 Snakes bite to defend themselves when they feel threatened.
-If you accidently step on a snake, you may be bitten on the foot or leg.
 This usually occurs when the snake is not moving and not seen, or is hidden by plants.
 The following can help you prevent a snake bite:

-- Dress to protect yourself: Wear shoes or boots and pants to protect your feet and legs.
+- Dress to protect yourself.
+Wear shoes or boots to protect your feet.
+Wear pants to protect your legs.

 - Learn where snakes may be found.
 Snakes rest in cool, shaded areas during hot weather.
 Do not put your hands or fingers into holes or places you cannot see.

-- Leave snakes alone: Do not try to catch, frighten, or attack a snake.
-Back away and do not try to touch the snake.
+- Leave snakes alone.
+Do not try to catch, frighten, or attack a snake.
+Back away slowly.
 Do not pick up a snake that appears to be dead.
 Even dead snakes can deliver venom through their fangs.
 Rattlesnakes shake the ends of their tails to make a rattle sound that warns that it feels threatened.
 If you hear a rattlesnake, move away quickly.